gitfabi/sinatra-withAnsible/README.md

 -----------------------------

 To run this code, it needs to:
-1 - Prepare Host environment outlined in "Requirements for running" 2 - Log in as normal user or root - for this solution username 'localuser' has been created and used all along 3 - Retrieve Vagrant file: shell $ git clone git@github.com:gitfabi/sinatra.git 4 - Deploy the Guest OS and provisioning: shell $ cd sinatra shell $ vagrant up
+1 - Prepare Host environment outlined in "Requirements for running" section 2 - Log in as either normal user or root - for this solution username 'localuser' has been created and used all along with sudo capability
+3 - Retrieve Vagrant file:
+  shell $ git clone git@github.com:gitfabi/sinatra-withAnsible.git
+4 - Setting environment variables
+  * Add localuser's private key to the ssh agent, if it's not already added = Inspect the output of 'ssh-add -L' to see if added = Please note that it's required to execute 'vagrant up', taking place in step 5, in the same shell you are running below shell $ eval `ssh-agent` shell $ ssh-add ~/.ssh/id_rsa

+5 - Deploy the Guest OS and provisioning: shell $ cd sinatra-withAnsible shell $ vagrant up
-5 - To test the application running: shell $ lynx 192.168.100.101
+6 - To test the application running: shell $ lynx 192.168.100.101

+7 - To repeat the build:
+    change directory to 'sinatra-withAnsible'
+    shell $ vagrant destroy
+    shell $ vagrant up

 All provisioning tasks are taken care of within Vagrantfile, after guest OS creation.